corda/corda-docs-portal/content/en/docs/cenm/1.2/certificate-revocation.md

 ## Internal protocol

-There is an internal communication protocol between the revocation service and the HSM signing service for producing the signed CRLs.
+There is an internal communication protocol between the Signing service and the HSM signing service for producing the signed CRLs.
                 This does not use HTTP to avoid exposing any web vulnerabilities to the signing process.

+## Lifecycle

+CRLs contain a field, “next update”, after which the CRL is no longer valid.
+This is to ensure
+                an up-to-date CRL is distributed in the network before the previous one expires.
+Conventionally they have a lifecycle of 6 months and are manually signed every 3 months.
+Such a schedule gives plenty of time for any signing issues to be resolved.

+See [Signing Services](signing-service.md) for details on building and signing CRLs, and especially the “updatePeriod”
+                configuration field which is used to determine the next update deadline.
+See also [CRL Endpoint Check Tool](crl-endpoint-check-tool.md) for more information how to check CRLs’ update deadlines.